 Once you’ve decided to hire interns, plan their onboarding process as well as their work space requirements.
 Each intern will need a desk, computer, a telephone and a company email account, at a minimum.
 You may also need to arrange for parking, building access and other logistics of working in your building.

 Some companies offer a full- or partial-day onboarding process, while others are more informal.
 Regardless, on the first day you need to set expectations for your company’s culture, work environment, dress, lunch times and other policies.

-With adequate planning and a dash of enthusiasm, you could be well on your way to finding your company’s next superstar salesperson, IT guru or accounting dynamo.
+With adequate planning on hiring an intern and a dash of enthusiasm, you could be well on your way to finding your company’s next superstar salesperson, IT guru or accounting dynamo.